 The applicant agrees with this consideration and the appropriate noise attenuation for residential uses will be provided as part of the redevelopment of the Sears Parcel.
-Staff agrees this consideration should remain.
+This consideration is recommended to remain.

-- 9. Referrals: Referral memorandums were received, as follows, and are included as backup to this technical staff report and adopted by reference herein: - Community Planning dated March 27, 2020, D'Amboise to Diaz-Campbell. - Transportation dated April 7, 2020, Burton to Diaz-Campbell. - Environmental Planning dated June 8, 2020, Finch to Diaz-Campbell. - Special Projects dated June 12, 2020, Thompson to Conner. - Department of Permitting, Inspections and Enforcement (DPIE), March 27, 2020, Giles to Diaz-Campbell. - Urban Design Section dated June 4, 2020, Zhang to Diaz-Campbell.

-- Department of Public Works and Transportation, April 2, 2020, Walder to Diaz-Campbell. - AT&T, March 20, 2020, Wigfield to Lee and April 9, 2020, Abdulkader to Diaz-Campbell. - Prince George's County Police Department, March 17, 2020, Contic to Planning Coordinator. - Verizon, March 5, 2020, Holaus to Diaz-Campbell.
+- 9. Further Planning Board Findings and Comments from Other Entities: Referral memorandums were received, as follows, and are included as backup to this technical staff report and adopted by reference herein: - Community Planning dated March 27, 2020, D'Amboise to Diaz-Campbell. - Transportation dated April 7, 2020, Burton to Diaz-Campbell. - Environmental Planning dated June 8, 2020, Finch to Diaz-Campbell. - Special Projects dated June 12, 2020, Thompson to Conner. - Department of Permitting, Inspections and Enforcement (DPIE), March 27, 2020, Giles to Diaz-Campbell. - Urban Design Section dated June 4, 2020, Zhang to Diaz-Campbell. - Department of Public Works and Transportation, April 2, 2020, Walder to Diaz-Campbell. - AT&T, March 20, 2020, Wigfield to Lee and April 9, 2020, Abdulkader to Diaz-Campbell. - Prince George's County Police Department, March 17, 2020, Contic to Planning Coordinator. - Verizon, March 5, 2020, Holaus to Diaz-Campbell. - 10.
+Planning Board Meeting of September 10, 2020 and City of Bowie recommendation: At its meeting on September 10, 2020, the Planning Board heard requests from the applicant and the City of Bowie to modify the recommended conditions of approval and considerations contained in the technical staff report.